Skip to Main Content

 Read Story

 TOUCHÉ: Seniors Joshua Day, Luke Joss, Julia Pinheiro, and sophomore Ryan Van der Put play out the fight scene during dress rehearsal.
 The cast became really close due to the small number of characters in the show.
-Its hard to replicate a relationship like that into words; theres such a natural tight bond and they basically become your second-hand family, Van der Put said.
+"It's hard to replicate a relationship like that into words; there's such a natural tight bond and they basically become your second-hand family," Van der Put said.

 The Fantasticks blows away show-goers